How to Become an Arbitrator, Mediator, or Conciliator

 Critical-thinking skills.
 Arbitrators, mediators, and conciliators must apply rules of law.
 They must remain neutral and not let their own personal assumptions interfere with the proceedings.

-Decision-making skills.
-Arbitrators, mediators, and conciliators must be able to weigh the facts, apply the law or rules, and make a decision relatively quickly.
+Decisionmaking skills.
+Arbitrators, mediators, and conciliators must be able to weigh facts, apply the law or rules, and make a decision relatively quickly.

 Interpersonal skills.
 Arbitrators, mediators, and conciliators deal with disputing parties and must be able to facilitate discussion in a calm and respectful way.

 Listening skills.
-Arbitrators, mediators, and conciliators must pay close attention to what is being said in order to evaluate information.
+Arbitrators, mediators, and conciliators must pay close attention to what is being said in order for them to evaluate information.

 Writing skills.
-Arbitrators, mediators, and conciliators write recommendations or decisions on appeals or disputes.
+Arbitrators, mediators, and conciliators write recommendations or decisions relating to appeals or disputes.
 They must be able to write their decisions clearly so that all sides understand the decision.